mikespub-org/fujitsuk5-k5-powershell-functions/README.md

 DESCRIPTION
-    The Get-K5WindowsPassword function decrypts the buid time auto generated  k5user administrative user's password using the private key associated with the server when it was built
+    The Get-K5WindowsPassword function decrypts the build time auto generated  k5user administrative user's password using the private key associated with the server when it was built